gadetmartin/Portfolio/Projects/Master HCI/VR Pitcher Trainer/README.md

 ### Project Description

 The goal of this project was to create a VR or AR game/app for athletes to train in their specific sport.
-We choose the baseball as the sport and more specifically the pitcher training.
-The game allow a professionnal pitcher to train in loop with different speed of launchs.
+We chose baseball as the sport, and more specifically, pitcher training.
+The game allows a professional pitcher to train repeatedly with different pitching speeds.

 ### Document Descriptions